 Need some ideas for a transportation theme?
 I’m here to help!
 I’m sharing my favorite, most engaging transportation themed activities with you.
-And I created Road Number Mats FREEBIE for you too!
-So go grab you lesson plan book and get ready to be inspired!
+I also created Road Number Mats FREEBIE for you too!
+Go grab you lesson plan book and get ready to be inspired!

 This post contains affiliate links.

 Truck roll and count is a low prep, hands counting game your students will love.
-Students roll the dice, count out the corresponding number of mini eraser trucks, and place in an hole.
-If you have younger learners who need to work on one to one correspondence, have them put one truck per one hole.
+Students roll the die, count out the corresponding number of mini eraser trucks and place in an hole.
+If you have younger learners who need work with one-to-one correspondence, have them put one truck per one hole.

-I don’t know about you but I’m always trying to find ways to sneak in fine motor everywhere I can.
-So I added tweezers to this game!
+I’m always trying to find ways to sneak in fine motor everywhere I can.
+A great way to do this is to add tweezers to this game!
 The tweezers are called Gator Tweezers.

 Transportation shape collages combine art and math!
 Combining shapes to make a picture helps students develop spatial awareness.
 I like to put this activity in the art center.

 There are so many different ways to sort types of transportation.
-I like to use sorting boards becasue it gives students a visual cue as they sort.
+I like to use sorting boards because it gives students a visual cue as they sort.

-Try to sort things in many ways not just color, size, and shape.
+Try to sort things in many ways not just by color, size and shape.
 Sorting helps students notice similarities and differences in objects.

 Want to practice addition?
-No worries.
 Just play the game using two dice.
-Students roll the dice, add, and dot the total.
+Students roll the dice, add and dot the total.

 Transportation is the perfect theme to teach about maps.
 We looked at real road maps then students drew their own maps.
 I just love how this little learner had Target at the center of his map!